top of page

 Bruce and Gail Montgomery

-Why your Brain is the Biggest Barrier to Change at Work
+Why your Brain is the Biggest Barrier in Resisting Change at Work

 Neuroscience tells us that the brain is wired for efficiency.
 It creates neural pathways around repeated behaviors - essentially shortcuts that conserve energy.
 The more you do something the same way, the more automatic it becomes.